bd/twidor/README.md

 width="33%" align="right">
 Twidor shows a visual keyboard layout and lesson text.
 Labels in the layout show the characters sent by each button.

 Rows from top to bottom correspond to index, middle, ring and pinky fingers.
-Green, blue and red borders correspond to the coloring on the Twiddler's left, middle and right buttons.
+Green, blue and red borders correspond to the coloring on the Twiddler's columns of buttons.

 Twidor shows highlighted "hints" in green: the next letter of the lesson text ("d" shown on the right) and the buttons that send that letter.